Jacksonville, New York

 Jacksonville is a hamlet (and census-designated place) in Tompkins County, New York, United States.
 The community is located within the Town of Ulysses, along New York State Route 96.
 It is 3.5 mi southeast of Trumansburg.
 Jacksonville has a post office with ZIP code 14854, which opened on February 25, 1820.

+Education

+The vast majority of the CDP is in the Trumansburg Central School District.
+A small portion is in the Ithaca City School District.
+The zoned comprehensive high school of the district is Ithaca High School.